chathurangat/recruitment-manager/README.md

 recruitment-manager
 ===================

-this application will automate the whole HR recruitment process from application submission to employee recruitment.
+This application will automate the whole HR recruitment process from application submission to employee recruitment.

 Enter the dns entry into your hosts file sudo vi /etc/hosts